Bible Canon Links

 The Greek word soteria, translated as salvation, has a basic meaning of being delivered, preserved rescued, or saved from death or danger, being made safe to stay alive.
 Since the early Christians in following the influential "apostle" Paul and the non-enlightened contingent of disciples led by Peter did NOT experience deliverance from danger and death, it became fashionable and necessary in the thinking and literature to accept that the Salvation offered by Jesus meant delivered from judgment of sin and being made safe to be actually saved at some later time after being resurrected.

 Bottom line implication?
-The human race is insane for clinging to the old paradigm of the, controller-god and the chronological agenda God, and believing such nonsense as it does about the creator, the realm of unfallen people, and salvation.
+The human race is insane for clinging to these mistranslations and the old paradigm of the controller-god, and the chronological agenda God.
+Insane for believing such nonsense as it does about the creator, the realm of unfallen people, and salvation.
 There is good reason to challenge most everything that is part of a failing paradigm and religions based on it!